pastorjeremywilson/SermonPrepDatabase/README.md

 Sermon Prep Database is a program to organize - and store for easy retrieval - your thoughts and research when preparing a sermon.

-# What's New in v.5.0.0.005?
+# What's New in v.5.0.0?
-- Standardized all text handling across each widget. _Note: This change may cause the loss of some formatting in older databases (text styling and paragraph breaks)._
+- Standardized all text handling across each widget. <span style='color: rgb(180, 0, 0);'>_Note: This change may cause the loss of some formatting in older databases (text styling and paragraph breaks)._</span>
 - Many improvements to the spell-checking functions, preventing a newly-developed crash and increasing speed and reliability
 - Improved the printing functions.
 - Other improvements and bug fixes under the hood.